June 24, 2019

 Raising teenagers is hard—exhausting, bone-wearying, mentally-draining hard.
 But there is always a silver lining.
 You have to admit: there are things about adolescents that are just easier than when they were small.
 Of course, we the editorial staff at Your Teen loved every minute with our little ones—our sticky, messy, needy little ones—but c’mon.
+We confess: There are plenty of things we don’t miss.

 - Fighting over who gets to sit on Mom’s lap.
 Sure, sometimes they don’t want to be anywhere near you now, but no one misses holding 90 lbs of sweaty, squirming little bodies on your lap so no one feels left out.